 Women are overwhelmingly more at risk of developing lupus than men – 9 times more likely to be exact.
 It is thought that the immune-strengthening properties of estrogen play a role here, as well as the adaptability of our immune systems to accommodate pregnancy.
 Lupus is most commonly diagnosed between the ages of 15 and 45, meaning that isn’t just something that happens when you are older and less healthy.
 It’s also worth noting that lupus has been associated with medical silicones, an important reminder for women considering breast implants, or their removal3.

 If you want to learn more about the disease, and its diagnosis, I encourage you to visit the Johns Hopkins Lupus site to learn more.

 What is the best diet for lupus sufferers?

-Our current, Western-style, hyper-processed eating pattern is associated with obesity and chronic inflammation, two risk factors that may predispose to autoimmune diseases such as lupus, but that aren’t the whole story2.
+Our current, Western-style, hyper-processed eating pattern is associated with obesity and chronic inflammation.
+These are two risk factors that may predispose to autoimmune diseases such as lupus, but they aren’t the whole story2.
 We are also starting to look differently at how salt affects our immune system; our high salt diet has been hypothesized to play a role in immune T-cell regulation that might increase risk of autoimmunity like lupus2,5.

 Now for the hard truth: there is no evidence-based gold-standard diet for lupus.
-It’s probably surprising to you…but in fact there are very few evidence-based gold standard diets in clinical nutrition.
+It’s probably surprising to you, but there are very few evidence-based gold standard diets in clinical nutrition.
 From an integrative nutrition perspective, I focus on the following factors when treating someone with autoimmunity:

 - using the functional properties of food to support immune health and combat inflammation, such as omega 3 fatty acids for inflammation